AyishaSandiford/yogawithme-pp1/README.md

 ![Welcome](docs/screenshots/Screenshot-welcome.png)

+### This introductory video dives deeper into the meaning of yoga.
+Giving the user a better understanding on the true nature of yoga

 ![What is yoga video](docs/screenshots/Screenshot-what-is-yoga-video.png)

 ### With a border around each list.
 The site goes on to list just a few type of people that can get started with yoga.